remirobert/TextDrawer/README.md

 And, `TextDrawer`, it contains the above views.
 Tt allows to configure some parameter (like font, size, color, etc ...).
 All the gestures are managed here.

 ## Usage
 Add an instance of `TextDrawer` above an `UIImageView`, or an another `UIView`.
-Adjust the size and layout of `TextDrawer` however you'd like. `TextDrawer` uses, `Masonry` for manage auto-layout.
-You don't have anything to do, after that. `TextDrawer` will handle, the gesture alone.
+Adjust the size and layout of `TextDrawer` however you'd like. `TextDrawer` uses, `Masonry` to manage auto-layout.
+You don't have anything to do, after that. `TextDrawer` will handle, the gesture for you.

 Render the `TextDrawer` to an `UIImage` outup: